-Moreover, on 9 December Allianz announced a new capital management policy, with at least 15% of its net income attributable to shareholders, on average, to be returned via share buybacks for the years 2025 through 2027, while confirming its dividend payout at 60% of its attributable net income (adjusted for extraordinary and volatile items), with a floor represented by the amount paid the prior year.
+Moreover, on 9 December Allianz announced a new capital management policy, with at least 15% of its net income attributable to shareholders to be returned via share buybacks for the years 2025 through 2027, while confirming its dividend payout at 60% of its attributable net income (adjusted for extraordinary and volatile items), with a floor represented by the amount paid the previous year.

-BUY and EUR 345 The positive view supported by sound and feasible BP targets
+BUY and EUR 345 TP: positive view on Allianz solid and feasible BP targets

-Our positive view on Allianz is based on the financial targets of the business plan just presented - pointing to a EUR 18.5B operating profit and a mid-point EUR 31.5 Core adj.
-EPS in 2027 - which we consider as feasible and allowing to deliver growth (2024-27 6% CAGR in operating result and 7-9% in EPS) combined with an attractive shareholders' remuneration profile (we estimate an average 2025-27E cash dividend yield of 5.4%, with an additional 1.4% coming from annual SBBs component).
+Our positive view on Allianz is backed by the financial targets of the business plan just presented - pointing to net EUR 18.5Bn operating profit and a mid-point EUR 31.5 Core adj.
+EPS in 2027 - which we consider as feasible and allowing to deliver growth (2024-27 6% CAGR in operating result and 7-9% in EPS) combined with an attractive shareholders' remuneration profile (we estimate an average 2025E-27E cash dividend yield of 5.4%, with an additional 1.4% coming from annual SBBs component).